yi-hui-wang/Fantasy-Football-Analysis/PerformanceMetrics_heatmapts.md

 # Topic: Evaluate the performance of predicted scores

-Some online platforms such as FantasyPros (insert link) provide predicted scores of each player before a game so fantasy football players can draft an optimal lineup within the salary cap based on these predictions.
+Some online platforms such as FantasyPros provide predicted scores of each player before a game so fantasy football players can draft an optimal lineup within the salary cap based on these predictions.
 However, these predictions are not perfect because of flawed predicting methods and uncontrollable conditions in real life such as player injuries.
 Imperfect predictions could be costly in rewards as they can lead to suboptimal lineups.
 Despite drawbacks, predicted scores from online platforms can still be useful as they do positively correlate with actual points sometimes and can save users time and efforts to make their own predictions.
 In this topic, we will evaluate performance of predicted scores by measuring their deviations from actual scores in different ways.
 With these measures, we can better 1. understand how predictable of each player and each position and 2. investigate whether predictability changes over time.

 In this topic, you will use R to